-Last but not least, your goal should be to have a team that builds a strong organization culture, not location-independent.
+Last but not least, your goal should be to have a team that builds a strong organizational culture, not location-independent.
 It can happen by getting to know each other, working towards the same goals, respecting each other’s time, and valuing everyone’s skills and talents.

 Managing Remote Teams is challenging: Organizing a meaningful process, monitoring team members’ activity, and monitoring the work process is much harder than staying in the office, however, follow a few simple rules and you’ll do it.
 That way, you can have a loyal, hard-working, and productive staff that will help you reach the company vision soon.

 Virtual teams are becoming more and more common all over the world – from small business virtual assistants to large startup companies like IBM to digital startups with completely remote teams.